Bedroom count

 Share of Indio rentals at each price point

-Average rent prices in Indio have decreased by 6% over the last month and have decreased by 3% since last year.
+Average rent prices in Indio have remained the same over the last month and have decreased by 4% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.